aryrfjr/DianaFramework/README.md

 **DianaFramework** is a Java-based MVC/MVP framework that I independently developed between 2006 and 2007, during a time when enterprise Java applications were heavily reliant on tools like Ant, XDoclet, and early Spring.
 It was designed to support modular, GUI-based systems using Swing and JPA/Hibernate.

-> 🚀 Originally hosted at Código Livre: [http://cvs.dianaframework.codigolivre.org.br](http://cvs.dianaframework.codigolivre.org.br)
+> 🚀 Originally hosted at Código Livre: [http://cvs.dianaframework.codigolivre.org.br](http://cvs.dianaframework.codigolivre.org.br) (discontinued).
 > 🏛️ Preserved here for archival, educational, and professional reflection.

 ## ✨ Purpose